trifonova-n/mask-rcnn-pytorch/README.md

 ![maskrcnn-result](http://chuantu.biz/t6/250/1520606201x-1404795469.png)

-There is still some work to be done.
+There is some works to be done.
 - [ ] support batch size >= 2.
 - [ ] COCO dataset training example and pre-trained weights.
 - [ ] fix performance problem using FPN.